Trump Redirects Foreign Aid Agency To Work On Pandemic. Congress Has Questions

 "My view on this is — these are extraordinary times," Boehler told NPR.
 "Hopefully it's once in a lifetime.
 And I think everybody, for the most part, understood why we would look to invest domestically."

+Boehler brings experience from the private sector, where he started a home health care company before joining the Trump administration as a top official at Health and Human Services.
+Boehler is a close friend of Jared Kushner, Trump's adviser and son-in-law, and helped the White House coronavirus task force boost ventilator supplies during the early months of the pandemic crisis, when there were fears that hospitals would run short.

-Boehler said he hopes to announce the agency's first coronavirus-related investment within a couple weeks.
+Boehler said he hopes to announce the agency's first coronavirus-related investment within a couple of weeks.
 "Highly likely it'll be in the pharmaceutical manufacturing space," Boehler told NPR.

 Senate and House aides told NPR they agree that hospitals and medical professionals need federal help to address the pandemic.
 But they question why an agency that's just trying to get off the ground is being given such a big job outside its mandate.